No products in the cart.

 After speaking with an on-staff acoustical consultant, Emily’s curtains were custom-designed to her specifications – to fit the window size and the room décor.
 Within 2 weeks, Emily began receiving 20 curtains per week from her order of 270.
 With only a few varying sizes, the fabric and soundproofing liner were cut in ever-increasing volumes.

-Each curtain took approximately 15-20 minutes to install, and fit directly on her existing curtain tracks – saving valuable labor and hardware cost.
+Each curtain took approximately 15-20 minutes to install, and fit directly on the existing curtain tracks – saving valuable labor and hardware cost.
 As the maintenance crew became more accustomed to the product installation process, Residential Acoustics expedited delivery of the last several shipments.
 The entire hotel was completely outfitted within only 6 weeks, and at a cost of approximately $300 per room.

 By batching together the custom order, labor and logistical costs were dropped by over 20%, meaning that Emily could achieve her solution without jeopardizing profitability for the quarter.
 Most importantly, the curtains blocked an additional 60% of the traffic noise, resulting in happier guests and return customers.